gao-lab/DECIPHER/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Spider doesn’t do what it should?
+about: DECIPHER doesn’t do what it should?
 Please help us fix it!
 title: ''
 labels: bug
 assignees: ''